elamigosam/time-machine/README.md

 This is something that came up in my head one night when i was trying to sleep but failed because I had too much caffeine on my system. not sure if any of it is right, but maybe it helps someone out there.
 Let me know if it does.

 Maybe instead of focussing on the center of the light beam, we focus on the sorunding of it, since the light vortex might make objects around its perimeter go faster than the space inside of it.
 Or maybe we need to focus on the top of it, as the vortex might want to suck particles in and push them out on the buttom.
 Or maybe we need to focus on the buttom, since stuff is coming out of the buttom of it, and to go back in time you have to enter on the exit (the future) and exit in the past (the entrance).
+Maybe we need two laser light to make this work.
+Maybe the direction of the light determines the direction of time it travels, clockwise -> future couterclockwise -> past.

 ![image](https://user-images.githubusercontent.com/42872169/149008304-36a9078a-1249-4625-9421-58078b2e5428.png)